-This ensures that friends and family will face fewer complications at an already difficult time, regarding the tax that needs to be paid when inheriting your estate.
+This ensures that friends and family wills face fewer complications at an already difficult time, regarding the tax that needs to be paid when inheriting your estate.

-A will can also include information detailing what should happen to any children that you are responsible for in the event of your death, and any funeral arrangements that you may have.
+A Trust wills can also include information detailing what should happen to any children that you are responsible for in the event of your death, and any funeral arrangements that you may have.

 What Happens If I Don't Have A Will ?

-If you die without a will, you are considered intestate, this means that any assets you have will be distributed in line with the Inheritance and Trustees’ Powers Act 2014.
+If you die without a will, you are considered intestate, this means that any assets you have on the wills be distributed in line with the Inheritance and Trustees’ Powers Act 2014.
 This could mean that your wishes regarding your assets in the event of your death may not be fulfilled, and the people that you wish to inherit these may be unable to.
-For example, if you are a UK resident married with children, and your estate is worth over £250,000, your partner will only receive £250,000.
+For example, if you are a UK resident married with children, and your estate is worth over £250,000, your partner in trust will only receive £250,000.

 The remaining value of the estate will be inherited by any children that you may have.
 However, if your estate is worth less than £250,000 then your children will not be entitled to anything.
-If you are a single person with no children, then any family members will be allowed to inherit various shares of your estate.
+If you are a single person with no children, then any family members of the surviving spouse will be allowed to inherit various shares of your estate.

 This means that you would have no control over which family members took shares of the estates.
 If no family members were to claim any of your estate, then the government would be legally allowed to claim this.